 Session A: The Africa Common Proposals to WTSA-12, key discussions and outcome of WTSA-12 on the proposals

-Mr. Raynold Mfungeha from Tanzania reviewed the African region preparation process toward WTSA-12 and African Common Proposal to WTSA-12 on revising Resolutions 11, 20, 22, 26, 32, 35, 40, 44, 54, 64, 68, 69, 70, 72, 73 and 76, highlighted contributions from Cameron, Cote d’Ivoire, Egypt, Ghana, Sudan Uganda and leading role played by South Africa and Tanzania during WTSA-12.
+Dr. Raynold C. MFUNGAHEMA, Vice Chairman of ITU-T SG3from Tanzania reviewed the African region preparation process toward WTSA-12 and African Common Proposal to WTSA-12 on revising Resolutions 11, 20, 22, 26, 32, 35, 40, 44, 54, 64, 68, 69, 70, 72, 73 and 76, highlighted contributions from Cameron, Cote d’Ivoire, Egypt, Ghana, Sudan Uganda and leading role played by South Africa and Tanzania during WTSA-12.
 There are 20 ITU-T Chairmen/Vice-Chairmen from Africa region in the new 2013-2016 study period.
 It concluded that many if not all Africa Common Proposals were adopted by WTSA 12.
 Africa was united on interests and collaborated well with other regional groups.
 It urged Administrations African countries to support the appointed Chairs and Vice chairs, recommended to submit written contributions to further work of SGs.

 Mrs. Xiaoya Yang from ITU-TSB presented in detail key updates to ITU-T mandate and working method in numerous adopted WTSA-12 Resolutions and revised A-series Recommendations.